 easing, and grandiose plans for government-provided healthcare, education, and alternative energy, render all of

 the administration’s claims of future prudence meaningless.
 If our leaders will not make tough choices now, why

 should anyone believe they will do so later, when those choices will be even harder to make?

-be convinced.
-Since the largest holders are already in so deep, they have the greatest short-term incentive to play
+need to be convinced.
+Since the largest holders are already in so deep, they have the greatest short-term incentive

-ball.
-While throwing good money after bad is certainly a lousy investment strategy, it is politically expedient as
+to play ball.
+While throwing good money after bad is certainly a lousy investment strategy, it is politically

 privately planning their exit strategies, as long as they feel that the smaller holders won't spook the market by

 Political spin can't alter

 However, once the psychology turns, there is no way to stop the rush for the

 exits.
 Remember how quickly the secondary market for subprime mortgages collapsed?
 One day, investors were lining